vineelko/patina/docs/src/dev/principles/config.md

 In EDK II, configuration of libraries and components was managed through PCDs due to the fact that all modules were compiled separately, making it difficult to share configuration.
-With the pure rust dxe core, drivers and the dxe core are being compiled together in a monolithic nature.
+With the pure rust DXE Core, drivers and the DXE Core are being compiled together in a monolithic nature.
 This allows for configuration to be done in code, during the instantiation process of each individual driver.

-The expectation is that inside the start function of the dxe_core, you will instantiate each driver, and you can share configuration values between them.
+The expectation is that inside the start function of the DXE Core, you will instantiate each driver, and you can share configuration values between them.

 ## Example